SelenaChen123/ChickenSmoothie/GiftingMessages.md

       ```
       [center]Oh.
 My.
 Goodness.
 Gracious.

       You are just... the sweetest thing. ;u; Aaaaaah you have no idea how much your words mean to me.
-Honestly, it's a bit difficult, hosting these giveaways, but seeing you guys so happy and having fun, it just makes everything totally worth it.
-I wouldn't trade what I do for the world.
-I genuinely enjoy hosting these things.
+Honestly, it is hard work, but seeing you guys so happy and having fun, it just makes everything totally worth it.
+I genuinely enjoy hosting this event every year.
 Gahhh this is why I'm addicted to this site.
 CS is just such a magically wonderful place, full of amazing people like you.
 You are what makes CS magical, ya know that?

       Thank you so so so so SO much for this [i]amazing[/i] gift! *o* You are just too amazing. ;u; This just made my [strike]day[/strike] no, my entire week. <3 Thank you so much, love~! ♥

       [size=200]You are absolutely amazing, I hope you know that. ❤[/size]

-      Merry Christmas, and I hope you have a fantastic day today~! (^u^)/[/center]
+      Again, thank you for your thoughtful gift, and I hope you have a fantastic day today~! (^u^)/[/center]
       ```
     -
       ```